 Keys to Victory

 Renan Barao does not handle pressure well.
 We’ve seen this most notably twice against the champion TJ Dillashaw, in a victory over Mitch Gagnon, and in defeat to Jeremy Stephens.
-Competent strikers who get in his face and cannot be scared off by a few hard strikes are his biggest weakness.
+Competent strikers who get in his face and draw offense without being scared off by a few hard strikes are always going to cause problems.
 Not only is this exactly who Brian Kelleher is, he brings even more to the table.

-If Barao does throw a hard kick under pressure, Kelleher is excellent at catching or parrying kicks, opening up hard counter hooks, to the body especially.
+If Barao does kick under pressure, Kelleher is excellent at catching or parrying kicks, opening up counter hooks, to the body especially.
 This body work is going to pay off quickly, as Barao once again dares to make the horrendous weight cut to 135 pounds.

 You can watch Brian Kelleher vs. Renan Barao at UFC on Fox 28 on Saturday, February 24th, headlining the Fox prelims.
 If you like infighting, guillotines, and big upsets, tune in around 9:30 PM EST.